 That’s why it’s very important that carbohydrates are available immediately after training.
 This becomes even more important if we train every day or more than once a day.
 But it is not just about carbohydrates.
 The next essential nutrient is protein.
 Proteins are essential for adaptations and recovery, but they also help with replenishment of muscle glycogen stores.

 Which one is more important, carbohydrates or protein?

 I was one of the lecturers at a conference about macronutrients.
 Each macronutrient (that is fat, protein, and carbohydrates) had its own lecturer.
 My task was to provide an overview about carbohydrates.
 My talk started with the idea that for an endurance athlete, carbohydrates are the most important.
 Controversial?
 Yes.
 But is it true?
 Very likely.

 I am aware that in theory carbohydrates are not essential, but they allow the athlete to work at a high intensity or, as I like to say, allow them to reach their full potential.
 Of course, this applies to the period of intense strain.
 In other conditions, too many carbohydrates may slow down muscle adaptations.

 If we consider long-term adaptations, protein is the most important.
 That’s because our muscles are made of protein.

 But we still need carbohydrates?

 Yes.
-If there is not enough of carbohydrates, the intake of protein will not prevent athletes to over train or to get better especially if the competition demands high intensity efforts.
+If there is not enough carbohydrates, the intake of protein will not prevent athletes from overtraining or allow them to get better especially if the competition demands high intensity efforts.